ystv/badger/dev-docs/desktop-architecture.md

 In short, we (ab)use Redux.

+If you're not familiar with redux, read through the [Redux core concepts](https://redux.js.org/introduction/core-concepts) docs first, as well as some of the other pages on the Redux website (the tutorials are good).
+The rest of this document assumes you have a basic understanding of Redux.

 ## Redux

 The main process runs a Redux store, just like you may be familiar with from other React apps, except that it runs entirely in Node.js.
 It stores the entire state of the application (at least anything that the renderer may ever need to care about).
 This store is created in [`main/store.ts`](../desktop/src/main/store.ts);